yousseffkhaled/MyRepo/README.md

 Project Title (Sprint0).

-Getting Started (explanation of content in reop).
+Getting Started (learning how to use github by having in the repository  3 files and adding and deleting them then publishing it  ).

 Author (Youssef Khaled , 37-2598).